1963 Cadillac: The car that mainstreamed the brougham look

 1963 Cadillac deVille

 The side styling received some of the biggest changes for 1963.
-The heavy creases of the 1961-62 models were replaced by fairly plain surfaces.
-The Lincoln’s influence is obvious but Cadillac’s approach not as austere — and bulky.
+The heavy sculpting of the 1961-62 models were replaced by slab-sided surfaces only punctuated with a mid-level chrome piece and a lower-body crease.
+The Lincoln’s influence is obvious but Cadillac’s approach was not nearly as austere — and bulky.

 1963 Cadillac deVille